| There

 seals them.
 We have had tremendous success repairing lakes

 and ponds that have failed from other lining methods.
+The

-Waterborne Method
+Waterborne Method The

 second method that we will discuss is the Treated and Compacted